atlantichabitatmodels/data/pages/requesting-data.md

 permalink: /requesting-data/
 ---

-This resource is intended to facilitate access to data for model builders.
-However, sometimes data cannot be accessed without explicit permission from the data holder.
+Sometimes data cannot be accessed without explicit permission from the data holder.
 We've prepared some tips for you when requesting data so that you have the greatest chance of success.
+Consider including these items in your data request:

 ### Project description
 What are you studying